-Join us for Episode 1 of looking into the bigger impact of the stories we tell.
-This week, Molly Murphy of Working Films, and Sherry Simpson Dean of ITVS, dive into how their work engages communities.
+Join us for the first installment of our new interview series, Story Power, where we look into the bigger impact of the stories we tell.
+This time, Molly Murphy of Working Films, and Sherry Simpson Dean of ITVS, dive into how their work engages communities.

 Greetings, and welcome to the first edition of Story Power, Field Notes’ first column about impact campaigns.
 Once a month, join us for conversations with people who are growing our understanding of how documentary films can influence society.
 We’ll be speaking with filmmakers, impact producers, film participants—also referred to as subjects or characters—and community organizations.
 In the spirit of beginnings, our first column will examine what an impact campaign actually is.